anikepati/db-discovery/yamlmcp.md

-Great idea — instead of subprocess/SSE complexity, just **dynamically generate the MCP server as an in-memory Python module** per request.
+Great idea — just **dynamically generate the MCP server as an in-memory Python module** per request.
 Clean and simple.

 ## Architecture